Open Accessibility Menu

 Breast Exam Warning Signs

-If you detect any of the following, see your health care professional right away.
+If you detect any of the following, alert your healthcare professional right away.

 • Check nipples for cysts, eczema, ulcers, discharge, bleeding or change in shape or location.

-• Check breast shape for change in size or contour, bulges, flattening or indentation (including armpit area).
+• Check breast shape for any change in the size or contour, bulges, flattening or indentation (including armpit area).

 • Check breast surface for puckered skin, dimples, bulges, moles that have enlarged or darkened, lumps, thickenings or sores.

-This guide is not intended as a replacement for professional care.
-For complete diagnosis and treatment, see your health care professional.
+These recommendations are not intended as a replacement for professional care.
+For complete diagnosis and treatment, see your healthcare professional.